trudy chat

 Therapeutic Social and Recreational Activities

-The MSSS program of CLASS funds social clubs and has six social/support groups.
+The MSSS program of CLASS funds local social/support groups.
 Groups provide educational speakers and additional resources when available.

 Community Education

-www.classcommunity.org provide current information regarding our activities.
-Staff members are available to speak to community organizations about MS.
+Staff members are available to speak to community organizations about MS and resources that may be beneficial for people living with MS.

 The Multiple Sclerosis Service Society (MSSS) was founded by a man whose brother had MS. Together with another brother and friends, they formed the Western Pennsylvania Multiple Sclerosis Service Society (WPMSSS) in 1952.